ryantd42/NY-Legislative-Git/2023/S1297A-2023/bill.md

- TO SUBDIVISION THREE OF SECTION NINETY-TWO-B OF THIS ARTICLE  AND  FUNDS TRANSFERRED  FROM  THE  STOCK  TRANSFER  INCENTIVE  FUND  ESTABLISHED BY SECTION NINETY-TWO-I OF THIS ARTICLE AND REPEALED BY A  CHAPTER  OF  THE LAWS  OF  TWO  THOUSAND TWENTY-THREE, WHICH AMENDED THIS PARAGRAPH.
+ TO SUBDIVISION THREE OF SECTION NINETY-TWO-B OF THIS ARTICLE  AND  FUNDS TRANSFERRED  FROM  THE  STOCK  TRANSFER  INCENTIVE  FUND  ESTABLISHED BY SECTION NINETY-TWO-I OF THIS ARTICLE AND REPEALED BY A  CHAPTER  OF  THE LAWS  OF  TWO  THOUSAND  TWENTY-FOUR, WHICH AMENDED THIS PARAGRAPH.
 Any interest received by the comptroller  on  moneys  on  deposit  shall  be retained and become part of the fund, unless otherwise directed by law.
   §  5.
 Subdivision (c) of section 11-503 of the administrative code of